The New Kingdom

 He campaigned mainly to the north in Palestine and Syria.
 The main enemies were the Mitanni, who were between the Hittites to the north and the Assyrians in Mesopotamia to the south east.
 But both the big boys were temporarily weak, so the Mitanni sprang up between them.

 The big battle was the Battle of Megiddo, which blocked the main route between Egypt and Mesopotamia.
 Tuthmoses had to attack.
 There were three routes through the mountains – two easy, one difficult.
-He decided — contrary to the advice of his generals — to go through the difficult route which proved to be undefended, so the army went through and won a glorious victory, which resulted in the capture of 894 chariots, two of them were gold, 200 suits of armour, 200 horses and over 25,000 animals.
+He decided — contrary to the advice of his generals — to go through the difficult route which proved to be undefended, so the army went through and won a glorious victory, which resulted in the capture of 894 chariots,200 suits of armour, 200 horses and over 25,000 animals.
 He also captured 30 sons of the local kings and sent them back to Egypt to be educated, so that when their fathers died, they could be sent home to become enthusiastic supporters of Egyptian rule.
 He had to spend a further 9 months besieging Megiddo itself, but when it finally fell, the routes to the north were finally opened.

 He carried out further campaigns, fourteen or possibly seventeen in all – victory after victory and on his death the empire of Egypt had reached its furthest extent, from Syria in the north down to the fourth cataract to the south.
 Tuthmoses III was one of the great emperors.